New Carbon Accounting Rules Target greenwashing - UrduPoint

 Currently, most large companies report how many tonnes of carbon they emit into the atmosphere each year, but the data is often not reliable.

-The poor quality of data and lack of common standards allow companies to overstate their climate credentials -- the practice of "greenwashing".
+The poor quality of data and lack of common standards allows companies to overstate their climate credentials -- the practice of "greenwashing".

 The new standards issued by the International Sustainability Standards board (ISSB) on Monday will set uniform sustainability and climate standards for companies to follow worldwide from 2024.